Didanosine: History

 The related pro-drug of didanosine, 2′,3′-dideoxyadenosine (ddA), was initially synthesized by Morris J. Robins (professor of Organic Chemistry at Brigham Young University) and R.K.
 Robins in 1964.
 Subsequently, Samuel Broder, Hiroaki Mitsuya, and Robert Yarchoan in the National Cancer Institute (NCI) found that ddA and ddI could inhibit HIV replication in the test tube and conducted initial clinical trials showing that didanosine had activity in patients infected with HIV.
 On behalf of the NCI, they were awarded patents on these activities.
 Since the NCI does not market products directly, the National Institutes of Health (NIH) awarded a ten-year exclusive license to Bristol-Myers Squibb Co.
 (BMS) to market and sell ddI as Videx tablets.

-Didanosine became the second drug approved for the treatment of HIV infection in many other countries, including in the United States by the Food and Drug Administration (FDA) on October 9, 1991.
+Didanosine became the second drug approved for the treatment of HIV infection in many other countries, including in the United States by the Food and Drug Administration (FDA) on 9 October 1991.
 Its FDA approval helped bring down the price of zidovudine (ZDV), the initial anti-HIV drug.
-[Source needed on pricing effect.]

 Didanosine has weak acid stability and is easily damaged by stomach acid.
 Therefore, the original formula approved by the FDA used chewable tablets that included an antacid buffering compound to neutralize stomach acid.
 The chewable tablets were not only large and fragile, they also were foul-tasting and the buffering compound would cause diarrhea.
 Although the FDA had not approved the original formulation for once-a-day dosing it was possible for some people to take it that way.

 At the end of its ten-year license, BMS re-formulated Videx as Videx EC and patented that, which reformulation the FDA approved in 2000.
 The new formulation is a smaller capsule containing coated microspheres instead of using a buffering compound.
 It is approved by the FDA for once-a-day dosing.
 Also at the end of that ten-year period, the NIH licensed didanosine to Barr Laboratories under a non-exclusive license, and didanosine became the first generic anti-HIV drug marketed in the United States.

-One of the patents for ddI expired in the United States on August 29, 2006, but other patents extend beyond that time.
+One of the patents for ddI expired in the United States on 29 August 2006, but other patents extend beyond that time.